Pabitra-33/Online_Resume/README.md

 # Online_Resume
-Created an Online_Resume application by using HTML5 that is going to help me give a Online Resume Template using proper heading, hyper reference and footer element required.
+Created an Online_Resume application by using HTML5 that is going to help me give a Online Resume Template using proper heading, hyper reference and footer element required.<br>
+An online resume is a digital version of a resume.